justinkim829/urinal-etiquette-web-game/README.md

 🚽 **About the Game**

 "Only Real Men Know Where to Pee" is a lighthearted web game that challenges players to correctly choose the optimal urinal position based on current bathroom occupancy.
-Following proper bathroom etiquette is essential - maintain maximum distance between occupants while avoiding awkward situations!
+Following proper bathroom etiquette is essential - maintain maximum distance between occupants while avoiding awkward situations

 Disclaimer: This game is meant to be humorous and is not intended to offend anyone.
 It's a lighthearted take on a social phenomenon.
 Please enjoy responsibly!